Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Here is a Gaiam pressure point massager for larger areas of your body.
+Here is a Gaiam pressure point massager that you can use on larger areas of your body.

 This feels so good on large muscle soreness!!
-It's one of my favorite post hike recovery tips to share when someone emails for solutions.
+It's one of my favorite post hike recovery tips to share when someone asks for sore muscle solutions.

 And because you control the pressure and duration of the massage, you can tailor your self care session to differences in pain and soreness levels.

 Off trail tip:

-Use this massager after a session at the gym, or when you're kept off the trail and feel lots of stiffness from sitting at a desk.
+Use this massager after a workout at the gym, a yoga session, or when you're kept off the trail and feel lots of stiffness from sitting at a desk for endless hours.

 If you've been reading about antioxidants and muscle recovery products, you might have heard these plants and foods mentioned: